Aldaviva/PagerDuty/Readme.md

 ### Handling exceptions

-All of the exceptions thrown by `IPagerDuty.Send` inherit from `PagerDutyAlert`, so you can catch that superclass, or the more specialized subclasses: `NetworkException`, `BadRequest`, `RateLimited`, and `InternalServerError`.
+All of the exceptions thrown by `IPagerDuty.Send` inherit from `PagerDutyException`, so you can catch that superclass, or the more specialized subclasses: `NetworkException`, `BadRequest`, `RateLimited`, and `InternalServerError`.

 ```cs
 try {